WHE-HQ/who_atmos/README.md

 ## Contributing / updating

 Work on a branch and open a Pull Request; do not commit directly to `main`.
-The full workflow, with macOS terminal commands, is in [`SOP_repository_setup_and_maintenance.md`](./SOP_repository_setup_and_maintenance.md).
 Never commit patient data, credentials, API tokens or record exports.

 ## Data governance